jrmcar/bankin-test/README.md

 ## Disclaimer
 For the purpose of the test, some data in this repo has been made public.

-**.env variables, publickey & privatekey should not be uploaded to github**
+**account informations, .env variables, publickey & privatekey should not be uploaded to github**